conduktor/conduktor-docs/docs/platform/navigation/self-serve/application-catalog.md

 ![Application Catalog](assets/app-catalog.png)

-## Topic Subscription Management
+## Manage Topic subscriptions

-Application owners can review and manage topic subscription requests.
-When users request to subscribe to topics via the Topic Catalog, these requests appear in the Application Details page under a dedicated "Pending Requests" tab.
+When users request to subscribe to topics via the Topic Catalog, these requests will appear in the Application details page under a dedicated "Pending Requests" tab.

 From this interface, application owners can approve or deny incoming subscription requests.
-During the approval process, administrators can modify the originally requested permissions to better align with organizational requirements, adjusting read or write access as needed.
+During the approval process, administrators can modify the originally requested permissions to better align with organizational requirements, adjusting read or write access as required.

 ![Application catalog request approval](/images/changelog/platform/v34/app-catalog-request.png)

 For teams managing infrastructure as code, subscription requests can also be approved using the CLI with YAML configuration, which automatically closes the request and finalizes the subscription.
 [Read more on CLI reference](/platform/reference/cli-reference/).

-## Application Details
+## Application details

-The Application Details page summarizes all the information that relates to the Application:
+The Application details page summarizes all the information that relates to the Application:
 - Application General information
 - Application Instances & Ownership
 - Subscribed topics